Default visibility for Check-ins

 Note

-When a reviewer is changed, the new reviewer will be able to see all past Check-ins for their new direct reports.
-If you would like past Check-ins to be visible to only the previous reviewer, contact support@15five.com.
+When a direct manager is changed, the new manager will be able to see all past Check-ins for their new direct reports.
+If you would like past Check-ins to be visible to only the previous direct manager, contact support@15five.com.